RoootTheFox/Linux-MegaHack-Installer/README.md

 `/home/YOUR_USERNAME/Downloads/YOUR_MEGAHACK_INSTALLER.zip`
 > [!IMPORTANT]
 > Replace YOUR_USERNAME and YOUR_MEGAHACK_INSTALLER.zip to your actual user and MegaHack.<br>
-> If you installed it somewhere else make sure to change Downloads to wherever your downloaded your MegaHack installer.zip
+> If you installed it somewhere else make sure to change *Downloads* to wherever your downloaded your MegaHack installer.zip.<br>
 > After that, the installer will automatically find your steam path and confirm.
 > If it isn't your steam path, then you'll need to manually type it in.